Health Plans Scenario Guidebook

 There’s nothing quite like a good first impression to set the tone for overall experience, and for health insurance providers, that first impression typically happens during new member onboarding.

-The first two pieces are pretty straightforward: No one likes a long or needlessly complicated onboarding process, whether they’re on the member or the provider side.
-An easy way to make onboarding faster and more efficient is to use a customer relationship management (CRM) system to automatically create, assign, and track all tasks and information associated with plan onboarding.
-By using automation to guide new members through onboarding, health insurance providers make it easier for employees to collect critical member data — while simultaneously freeing them up to focus on other, more pressing tasks — and save members the effort of filling out page and page of onboarding paperwork.
+The first two pieces are straightforward: No one likes a long or needlessly complicated onboarding process, whether on the member or the provider side.
+An uncomplicated way to make onboarding faster and more efficient is to use a customer relationship management (CRM) system to automatically create, assign, and track all tasks and information associated with plan onboarding.

-In terms of transparency, a CRM solution also makes it easy for carriers to maintain open lines of communication with new members throughout onboarding so that member questions and complaints are addressed early and often.
 A quality CRM will outline the steps of the onboarding process and flag opportunities for member engagement, such as notifying a member of their progress each time they complete a step or sending a follow-up email when the organization is waiting on information from a member or group administrator.

 - Deliver an Exceptional Member Experience

-The health plan member of today is independent, on the go, and expects their insurer to accommodate their busy lifestyle — that means being able to access their policy and plan whenever, from anywhere in the world, and handling issues without ever having to pick up the phone to contact a representative.
+The health plan member of today is independent, on the go, and expects their insurer to accommodate their busy lifestyle — that means being able to access their policy and plan whenever, from anywhere in the world and handling issues without ever having to pick up the phone to contact a representative.
 Health plan providers can use CRM technology to build member self-service portals, which a member can log into to view their benefits, outstanding bills, claims history, and so on.

-The consolidation of member data in a CRM system is also invaluable in that it enables sales team to engage in more effective upselling and cross-selling by providing personalized offers to members.
+The consolidation of member data in a CRM system is also invaluable in that it enables sales teams to engage in more effective upselling and cross-selling by providing personalized offers to members.
 Since CRMs offer a “member 360” view, sales reps can see which products members currently have, which ones they don’t, and which ones they’d be well suited for.

 For example, a CRM can analyze member and product data and show a sales rep that one member — let’s call her Tara — is aging out of her current plan.
 A sales rep can reach out and discuss Tara’s new plan options and retain her business for her next phase of life.
 It’s a win-win situation: Tara walks away from the experience feeling like her health insurer really understands her needs, and the company profits from her business.